La Memo

 La Memo (born 8 January 1995) is an Indonesian rower.
 He competed at the 2016 Summer Olympics in Rio de Janeiro, in the men's single sculls.
 He is one of the first Indonesians to compete in rowing at the Olympics alongside Dewi Yuliawati.
 He qualified for the Olympics because of his performance at the 2016 Asia & Oceania Continental Qualification Regatta in Chungju, South Korea.

+He also competed for Indonesia at the 2024 Summer Olympics.